 This report is aimed at providing governments and national authorities with a general framework of what a comprehensive action plan for managing invasive alien species (IAS) pathways should look like, including detailed instructions on contents as well as examples of best practices.
+In particular, given the scope of the Bern Convention - which brings together governments from across Europe and beyond - this guidance tool is addressed to all Member States of the Council of Europe, possibly including also neighbouring countries.
+The focus is thus intended on IAS pathways in Europe and beyond.

-The objective is fully in line with the CBD decision of COP 12 (XII.17) which encourages CBD Parties to "Identifying and prioritizing pathways of introduction of invasive alien species, taking into account, inter alia, information on the taxa, the frequency of introduction, and the magnitude of impacts, as well as climate change scenarios".
+The objective is fully in line with the Convention on Biological Diversity (CBD) decision of COP 12 (XII/17) which encourages CBD Parties to "Identifying and prioritizing pathways of introduction of invasive alien species, taking into account, inter alia, information on the taxa, the frequency of introduction, and the magnitude of impacts, as well as climate change scenarios".
 It also contributes to help the achievement of the Aichi target 9 of the CBD, according to which "By 2020, invasive alien species and pathways are identified and prioritized, priority species are controlled or eradicated, and measures are in place to manage pathways to prevent their introduction and establishment".

-The idea of a guidance document to help national authorities to develop action plans for the management of IAS pathways builds on the need to provide countries with some technical support for the practical implementation of the newly adopted Regulation (EU) N° 1143/2014 of the European Parliament and of the Council of 22 October 2014 on the prevention and management of the introduction and spread of invasive alien species (herein referred to as "EU regulation on IAS").
+The idea of a guidance document to help national authorities to develop action plans for the management of IAS pathways builds on the need to provide countries with some technical support for the practical implementation of the Regulation on IAS adopted within the European Union (EU), namely Regulation (EU) N° 1143/2014 of the European Parliament and of the Council of 22 October 2014 on the prevention and management of the introduction and spread of invasive alien species (herein referred to as "EU regulation on IAS").
 In fact, one of the key provisions of the EU regulation on IAS, i.e. art.
 13, specifically requires Member States to develop action plans for the management of pathways (including the analysis of pathways, and the identification of priority pathways) within fixed deadlines.
 This provision is also aimed at the achievement of task 5 of the Biodiversity Strategy, which fully reflects the text of the above mentioned Aichi target 9.